rolewest/devs-game/README.md

 I started this to help me stay motivated, maybe it can do the same for you.

+This is mostly for learning bash terminal currently

 ## Install
 1. Clone the repo
 2. Open your `~/.bashrc` file (`nano ~./bashrc` or `vi ~/.bashrc`)